zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 # Conclusion

 This project presents a complete teleoperation framework for micro-assembly, combining embedded systems, real-time communication, and bilateral haptic control.
+A system-level integration (mechanics + sensor + electronics + control) was achieved.

 The transition from TCP to UDP communication significantly improved system responsiveness, enabling high-frequency control loops required for precise manipulation at the micro-scale.